 Photos are more important than anything else.

-First, second and third, it’s the photos!
-Yes, more for men than women.
-And yes, more for younger people than older.
+First, second, and third, it’s the photos!
+And yes, more for men than women.
+And also yes, more for younger people than older.

 I recommend you change/update your pictures often.
 Photos don’t just talk- they scream!